-It’s been more than two years since the controversial lockout laws were introduced in Sydney.
+It’s been more than two years since the controversial Sydney lockout laws were introduced.
 Just how effective were they in curbing alcohol-fuelled violence in the city?
 Some recent news reports shed some light.

 - Temporary bans: of 48 hours for troublemakers.